clicksuku/SundarkpCode/RediffViewer[Chrome Extn]/Readme.md

 ##About this tool##

 Rediff is one of the popular sites in India.
-[The site's Alexa rank is 13.](http://www.alexa.com/siteinfo/rediff.com) On Rediff, every article is a multipage article with many advertisements on each page.
-But in the print mode, the whole article displays in one page with no ads.
+[The site's Alexa rank is 13.](http://www.alexa.com/siteinfo/rediff.com) On Rediff, every article is multipage filled with advertisements on each page.
+But in the print mode of the article, the whole article appears in one page with no ads.

-This is a simple chrome extension which makes all the links on the rediff page to open in print mode.
+This is a simple chrome extension which makes all the links on the rediff site to open in print mode.

 ##Languages##